 The outdoor cafes are one of the high points of being on South Beach.
 Whether you go for a relaxed breakfast to sit with your best friend and read the paper while eating breakfast or to people-watch along the beach during lunch or dinner.
 The outdoor cafes are certainly a relaxing part of South Beach.

 1. The beautiful shrubs and potted plants give Balans a serene atmosphere.
-Their exotic salads are a concocted to perfection are one of my favorites.
+Their exotic salads are concocted to perfection and are one of my favorites.
 I particularly like the Mile High Lobster Sandwich and the Pumpkin Ravioli.
 The place is packed to the rafters in the evenings when people come to celebrate with a bottle and a light supper.
 My husband and I agree that this is one of the best outdoor cafes in South Beach.

 There are discounts available at certain times, so be sure to check with your waiter before ordering.

-2. Nexxt Café is always jammed packed with customers.
+2. Nexxt Café is always jam-packed with customers.
 My husband and I ordered a salad and a seafood plate.
 The waitress told us we probably ordered too much food.
 She was right, the portions are huge and the food is extremely good.
 Some of our friends said that the menu was very similar to the Cheesecake Factory.

-3. If you are going to Van Dyke Café then the time to go is in the evening where world-renowned jazz musicians perform every night of the week.
+3. If you are going to Van Dyke Café then the time to go is in the evening when world-renowned jazz musicians perform every night of the week.
 For a nominal fee, my husband and I were able to sit in on a jazz session and still had full access to the restaurant and drink menu.

 4. For Italian food one of the best places to go is da Leo Trattoria is great for pizzas and pasta, however, we discovered that the salads are just not worth the money.
 They serve some fine Italian beers.
 While they have one of the largest outdoor dining areas on Lincoln Road, the indoor restaurant is tiny, don’t even try to go in there.